Analysis: Dividend stocks lose shine as U.S. bond yields rise

 Since the beginning of 2000, the telecoms sector has averaged a forward P/E ratio of 16.70, while the utilities sector has averaged a P/E ratio of 13.46.

-By comparison, the forward P/E ratio for economically sensitive sectors such as industrials .SPLRCI stands at 14.59, while technology .SPLRCT is at 13.11 - both below long-term norms.
+By comparison, the forward P/E ratio for economically sensitive sectors such as industrials stands at 14.59, while technology is at 13.11 - both below long-term norms.

 For the S&P 500 as a whole, the forward P/E ratio is 14.36.